sin-hat/raspberrypi_4_lgpio_ros2_source/README.md

 # raspberrypi_4_lgpio_ros2_source
-This software is for RaspberryPI 4, Ubuntu22.04, LGPIO, and ros2(humble)
+This softwares are for RaspberryPI 4, Ubuntu22.04, LGPIO, and ros2(humble).

 ## Setup RaspberryPI 4
 Please install Ubuntu 22.04.